 Hemlock is hardwood lumber with a great amount of strength.
 Hemlock can make garden beds with good strength and more durable than most other softwood types.

-Here’re some great qualities of Hemlock in garden bed making.
+Here’re some great qualities of Hemlock in garden bed making,

 - High strength

-Hemlock is a hardwood with 11,300 psi bending strength and great hardness.
 If you’re looking for wood with good hardness and strength, Hemlock is the wood that I personally recommend to make garden beds.

 But because of being so hard and dense, working with Hemlock is quite difficult than many other kinds of wood.